 The process as it is explained is that I will request an appointment, a consultant will then call me to discuss any questions before arranging the in person appointment.

 Mel B is used on this page again, this time with a reference to the weight she lost on the programme.
-Below the image and to the left of the form is some useful information on what to expect from this first appointment.
-This is really useful, but currently sits below the fold.

 If you’re still unsure about committing to an appointment, and continue to scroll down the page you will get further reinforcement about the diet with some videos on latest success stories, followed by information on what an example days meals look like and then a depiction of how the programme works, similar to the one on the home page but with more information.
 From here it’s possible to click on the buttons and learn more about the three aspects to the programme.
 Given you’re just about to book your first consolation the information on the personal consultation is particularly relevant.
 I think it would be useful to also have a link to this page higher up near the form.
 People who are unsure about completing the form and what is involved, may not scroll down as far as this.

 With any lead gen business getting that first form fill and indication of commitment is a hurdle, and I imagine with Jenny Craig this is even more difficult given that potential customers need to commit to a physical appointment.
 Obviously this is where having a free 10 week membership comes in.
 But I think this could be emphasised more here with the language they use, making it clear that there is no charge for this appointment and no obligation to sign up at the appointment if you don’t want to.